-- 1. Written notice shall be given not less than ten (10) days prior to the hearing to the following individuals: - a.
-The owners of the nominated resources or the owners of the listed resource proposed for deletion, as shown on the latest tax roll.
-In the case of a nomination or proposal for deletion regarding a historic preservation district, the notice shall be provided to all property owners within the proposed district or the district proposed for deletion, as shown on the latest tax roll. - b.
+1. Written notice shall be given not less than ten (10) days prior to the hearing to the following individuals:

+a.
+The owner(s) of the nominated resource(s) or the owner(s) of the listed resource proposed for deletion, as shown on the latest tax roll.
+In the case of a nomination or proposal for deletion regarding a historic preservation district, the notice shall be provided to all property owners within the proposed district or the district proposed for deletion, as shown on the latest tax roll.

+b.
 Where the resource is proposed for inclusion on, or deletion from the register as a landmark, all property owners within five hundred (500) feet of the resource, as shown on the latest tax roll.
-In the case of a nomination regarding a historic preservation district, the nomination notice shall be provided to all property owners within the proposed district and to all property owners whose property abuts property proposed for inclusion in the historic preservation district. - c.
-Anyone who has in writing to the Commission secretary requested notice of the nomination. - 2.
-If designation is initiated by the Commission or Board of Supervisors, notice shall be sent by certified mail to all owners and occupants of the subject properties at the address shown on the most current property tax roll of Alameda County.
-Such notice shall be in addition to the requirements outlined in subsections (a), (b) and (c) of this subparagraph. - 3.
-The County may in its discretion provide additional notice beyond that specified in this section.
+In the case of a nomination regarding a historic preservation district, the nomination notice shall be provided to all property owners within the proposed district and to all property owners whose property abuts property proposed for inclusion in the historic preservation district.

+c.
+Anyone who has in writing to the Commission secretary requested notice of the nomination.

+2. If designation is initiated by the Commission or Board of Supervisors, notice shall be sent by certified mail to all owners and occupants of the subject property(s) at the address shown on the most current property tax roll of Alameda County.
+Such notice shall be in addition to the requirements outlined in subsections (a), (b) and (c) above.

+3. The County may in its discretion provide additional notice beyond that specified in this section.